 Recent student-initiated seminars have included Computer Graphics and Rendering, The History of Welfare, Contemporary American Indians, Transition in the Caribbean, and Concept Design.

-After some preliminary discussion with both the faculty member and other students interested in taking the seminar, you should make an appointment to see Dean Clayton Marsh.
-He will discuss both the content of the proposed course and the process for approval.
+After some preliminary discussion with both the faculty member and other students interested in taking the seminar, you should make an appointment to see Dean Elizabeth Colagiuri.
+She will discuss both the content of the proposed course and the process for approval.
 Please feel free to contact the dean’s assistant to schedule this meeting.
+Staff at the McGraw Center for Teaching and Learning are also available to consult with students about course design and the development of syllabi for their proposed seminars.

 Proposals must be submitted no later than December 1 for the spring semester and by April 10 for the fall semester.